climateclock/climate-clock-widget/README.md

-# How to build the CLIMATECLOCK widget yourself
+# Build the Climate Clock widget for your website.

 ### Install prerequisites
 Make sure you have [git](https://git-scm.com/downloads) and [yarn](https://yarnpkg.com/en/docs/install) for your system.